bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 ### Manual Override

 Automatic navigation respects manually-defined edges.
-If you want to override specific connections, you can still use `DirectionalNavigationMap::add_edge()` or `add_symmetrical_edge()`, and those connections will take precedence over the auto-generated ones.
+If you want to override specific connections (e.g. screen-edge looping), you can still use `DirectionalNavigationMap::add_edge()` or `add_symmetrical_edge()`, and those connections will take precedence over the auto-generated ones.
 You may also call `auto_generate_navigation_edges()` directly, if you have multiple UI layers (though may not be widely used)

 ## Fullscreen Material